Content protected from screenshots

 Related Questions

-Which of the following is a correct statement about extensive properties?
+Which of the following statements is true for a system with adiabatic walls?

 (Current Affairs)